-High quality teaching for the whole class is likely to mean that fewer pupils will require additional support and the SENDCo will take an active role in working with class teachers to develop strategies to enhance pupil progress.
+High quality teaching for the whole class is likely to mean that fewer pupils will require additional support and the SENDCos will take an active role in working with class teachers to develop strategies to enhance pupil progress.

-Where progress continues to be less than expected, the class or subject teacher, working with the SENDCo, should assess whether the child has SEND and devise strategies and support as deemed necessary.
-Personal Learning Profiles (PLPs) and, in a few cases, Individual Education Plans (IEPs) may be deemed necessary.
+Where progress continues to be less than expected, the class or subject teacher, working with the SENDCos, should assess whether the child has SEND and devise strategies and support as deemed necessary.
+Personal Learning Passports (PLPs) and, in a few cases, Individual Education Plans (IEPs) may be deemed necessary.
+These are readily accessible to all teachers via ClassCharts.